 A few tips…

-If your upgrade to business class is successful, you’ll earn both KrisFlyer and Elite Miles only as applicable to your original economy fare.
+If your upgrade to business class is successful, you’ll earn both KrisFlyer and Elite Miles only as applicable to your original economy or premium economy fare.

 Also, upgrades aren’t available when travelling on most frequent flyer award tickets, whether booked through KrisFlyer, Velocity or any other program.